Handbook home

 Having completed this unit the student is expected to:

-- Understand the different technologies available to manage structured data, and the evolutionary process that led to them
+- Evaluate the different technologies available to manage structured data, and the evolutionary process that led to them

-- Be able to construct data models at the conceptual, logical and physical level from real-world, natural language requirements documents and apply data normalisation to these models
+- Construct data models at the conceptual, logical and physical level from real-world, natural language requirements documents and apply data normalisation to these models

-- Be able to competently use a CASE tool (computer-aided software engineering)
+- Competently use a CASE tool (computer-aided software engineering)

-- Be competent in basic SQL and familiar with the usage of advanced SQL commands
+- Develop competency in basic SQL and familiarity with the usage of advanced SQL commands

-- Understand the need and mechanism for database transactions, including the so-called ACID properties
+- Discuss the need and mechanism for database transactions, including the so-called ACID properties, and apply the skills in analysing and writing simple transactions

-- Be familiar with how databases work within a larger application architecture
+- Explain how databases work within a larger application architecture

-- Understand the relationship of database systems to a variety of fields such as data warehousing, health informatics and Geospatial applications
+- Evaluate the relationship of database systems to a variety of fields such as data warehousing, health informatics and Geospatial applications

-- Synthesize the theoretical first principles of data management, data normalisation and data modelling and apply those principles to the data needs of modern organizations.
+- Synthesize the theoretical first principles of data management, data normalisation and data modelling and apply those principles to the data needs of modern organisations.

 Generic skills